Bisections and cocycles on Hopf algebroids

 for $X,Y,\sigma$ in the relevant spaces.
-Moreover, the coproduct on $\VL$ is
+Moreover, the coproduct on $\VL$ is characterised by

-We can summarise the above constructions as follows: \begin{thm} \cite[Thm 5.13]{schau1} If $\cL$ is a left-finite left bialgebroid, then $\LV$ is a right-finite left bialgebroid.
+We can summarise the above constructions as follows: \begin{thm} {\rm \cite[Thm.~5.13]{schau1}.} If $\cL$ is a left-finite left bialgebroid then $\LV$ is a right-finite left bialgebroid.
 If $\Lambda$ is a right-finite left bialgebroid then $\VL$ is a left-finite left bialgebroid.
 Moreover, we can respectively identify ${}^\vee(\cL^\vee)=\cL$ and $({}^\vee\Lambda)^\vee=\Lambda$. \end{thm}

-Schauenburg also later extended this result to (anti)-left Hopf algebroids in \cite{schau3}.
-The proof there is quite abstract so we include a direct elementary proof. \begin{thm} If $\cL$ is a left-finite left Hopf algebroid, then $\LV$ is a right-finite left anti-left Hopf algebroid.
-If $\Lambda$ is a right-finite anti-left Hopf algebroid then $\VL$ is a left-finite left Hopf algebroid. \end{thm} \begin{proof} It is sufficient to show the following commuting diagram of isomorphic maps:
+Schauenburg also later extended this result to (anti)-left Hopf algebroids in \cite{schau3} by abstract arguments.
+A version of the following more explicit statement can also be found in \cite{K18}, obtained there by constructing the translation map.

+\begin{prop}{\rm \cite{K18,schau3}}.
+If $\cL$ is a left-finite left Hopf algebroid then $\LV$ is a right-finite anti-left Hopf algebroid.
+If $\Lambda$ is a right-finite anti-left Hopf algebroid then $\VL$ is a left-finite left Hopf algebroid. \end{prop} \begin{proof} We construct the following commutative diagram: